erdogant/pypickle/docs/source/Save_and_Load.rst

 Saving
 #########

-The pypickle module serializes objects so they can be saved to a file, and loaded in a program again later on.
+The ismember module serializes objects so they can be saved to a file, and loaded in a program again later on.
-There are many types that can be saved, such as dictionaries, DataFrames, lists, etc. Saving can be performed using :func:`pypickle.pypickle.save`:
+There are many types that can be saved, such as dictionaries, DataFrames, lists, etc. Saving can be performed using :func:`ismember.ismember.save`:

 .. code:: python

-	import pypickle
+	import ismember
 	filepath = 'test.pkl'

 	# Some data in a list
 	data = [1,2,3,4,5]

 	# Save
-	status = pypickle.save(filepath, data)
+	status = ismember.save(filepath, data)

 Loading
 #########

-Loading a pickled file can performed using the function :func:`pypickle.pypickle.load`:
+Loading a pickled file can performed using the function :func:`ismember.ismember.load`:

 .. code:: python

-	import pypickle
+	import ismember
 	filepath = 'test.pkl'

 	# Some data in a list
 	data = [1,2,3,4,5]

 	# Save
-	status = pypickle.save(filepath, data)
+	status = ismember.save(filepath, data)

 	# Load file
-	data = pypickle.load(filepath)
+	data = ismember.load(filepath)